 Once it's been determined that an individual is living in an under-assigned room, that person will receive an email from staff in the Housing and Residence Life Office that outlines their options.
 Residence Life staff (the Resident Adviser or Resident Director) in that person's hall then contacts the individual to discuss what the person would like to do.
 After meeting with their RD and reviewing the Under-Assigned Room Option Form, the person in an under-assigned room typically has five (5) days to indicate which option they have chosen.

-If a student is in an under-assigned room, he or she has four options from which to choose.
-The residence life staff in the student's hall will review these options with the student
+If a student is in an under-assigned room, there are four options from which to choose.
+The residence life staff in the student's hall will review these options with the student.

 Find a new roommate to move into the room.
 Once a student chooses this option, the new roommate typically has five (5) calendar days to move into the room.
 Resident Directors are often very helpful in identifying possible roommates.

 The student in the under-assigned room may move into a different room in their hall or a different hall to be with a roommate of their choice.
 If this choice is selected, the person in the under-assigned room typically has five (5) calendar days in which to move.